 The Swan Boats in the Boston Public Garden have been the setting for The Women’s Suffrage Celebration Coalition (formerly Committee) program for Women’s Equality Day, for the past several years.
-The giant swans wear replica “Votes for Women” sashes, as do many of the speakers and attendees.
+The giant swans wear replica “Votes for Women” sashes, as do many of the speakers and attendees, as we commemorate the anniversary of the passage of the 19th Amendment on August 26, 1920.

 Why the Swan Boats?